 If you have suffered an injury in a public place you may have an action.
 It is not enough that you have suffered serious injuries in the public domain.
 To pursue an action, you will need to prove that somebody was negligent.

-Establishing whether somebody is negligent can be complex and you should speak to a Lawyer as to whether you might be able to pursue an action.
+Establishing whether somebody is negligent can be complex and you should speak to a Public Liability Insurance Lawyer here at Main Lawyers to see whether you might be able to pursue an action.

 Will I end up in a Courtroom?

-Not sure if you have a personal injury compensation case?
+Not sure if you have a public liability compensation case?

 There are timeframes that expedite Public Liability claims to the Compulsory Conference relatively quickly.
 Assuming that all your injuries are stable and stationary (That is, not likely to improve or worsen with or without treatment) the claim may take approximately 12 – 18 months to proceed to compulsory conference.
 That is because we are able to have you medically assessed by appropriate specialists almost immediately to have the specialists assess the damage you have suffered.
 We cover those legal disbursements for you until the conclusion of your claim.